asibahi/asibahi.github.io/content/thoughts/The Garden of Odin/index.md

 The easy fix would be perhaps to annotate all three lookups with companion look ups to see the owner of the `Tile` in the corresponding `game.board` index.
 But this feels like a bandaid, that also adds another failure point.

-Trying different values I came across another bug that apparently triggered an assertion, but it was whether a `slotmap` contans a key or not.
+Trying different values I came across another bug that apparently triggered an assertion, but it was whether a `slotmap` contains a key or not.
 So a fix for this first bug is needed before any procession.

 ## Rethinking the Need for `slotmap`